sderosiaux/golb/src/pages/2019-08-07-kstreams-streams-merge/index.md

 background: 'image2.png'
 ---

-Working on some Event Sourcing architecture, we were processing different sources of events with multiple `KStream`s among a same application and we wanted to put the results of all of them in the same topic, running a unique application and a single `KafkaStreams`.
+Working on an event-sourcing based project, we are processing different sources of events with many `KStream`s in the same application.
+We wanted to put the results of all of them in the same topic, still running a unique application and a single `KafkaStreams`.
 Of course I forgot about `merge()`, so I was wondering how would we do it.

-This lead me to follow the path of Processors and Optimizations in Kafka Streams, with a sprinkle of best-pratices and things-to-be-aware-of.
+This lead me to learn more about the Processors and the Optimizations in Kafka Streams which is what I talk about here.
+I'll sprinkle that with best pratices and things-to-be-aware-of.

-A very good blog about the optimizations in Kafka Streams is available on Confluent: https://www.confluent.io/blog/optimizing-kafka-streams-applications
+A good blog about the optimizations in Kafka Streams is available on Confluent, by its authors: https://www.confluent.io/blog/optimizing-kafka-streams-applications

 TOC